mbouhier/HASOR/README.md

 This website aims to provide comprehensive and up-to-date information about the HASOR - OpenRTI device.
 It is designed to offer an intuitive user experience while clearly presenting the features, functionalities, and benefits of the device.

+To find the files related to fabrication and programming of the device, please follow this link [GITHUB HASOR FILES](https://github.com/mbouhier/HASOR_files)

 ## Contribution

 Contributions are welcome!
 If you want to contribute to improving the site, follow these simple steps: